tutu-rulianda/CodeBox/README.md

 # CodeBox
 [CodeBox](https://codebox.tuturulianda.com) is a face biometrics suite web app based on JavaScript, and Exadel Compreface is the backend.
 A brief explanation of this project is stated as follows.
+Credit goes to Vincent Mühler for his brilliant face-api js.

 ![alt text](real-timeMultipleFaceRecognition.jpg "Real-Time Multiple Face Recognition")